 Construction Work Coordination Act / Safety and Health Plan

 Directive 92/57/EEC of the European Union deals with minimum health and safety requirements for temporary or mobile construction sites.
-The Liechtenstein legislator has adopted this Construction Site Directive largely unchanged in the form of the Act on the Coordination of Health and Safety Measures during Construction Work (LGBL.
+The Liechtenstein legislator has adopted this Construction Site Directive largely unchanged in the form of the Law on the Coordination of Health and Safety Measures in Construction Work (LGBL.
 2002 No. 158).

 Investigations into accidents on construction sites yielded important findings: